smartin015/makerhouse_network/README.md

 net.ifnames=0 dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=LABEL=writable rootfstype=ext4 elevator=deadline rootwait fixrtc cgroup_enable=memory cgroup_memory=1
 ```

+You can now unmount and remove the SSD from your local machine.

 ### Verify installation

-Plug in the SSD, then plug in power to your pi.
+Plug in the SSD to your pi, then plug in USB-C power to turn it on.

 Look on your router to find the IP address of the pi.
 You should be able to SSH into it with username and password `ubuntu`.